 - 29 October 1919 to 27 November 1919 – England

-Alfred was finally discharged on 31 March 1920 – for his services he was awarded the India General Service Medal with clasps ‘North West Frontier 1908‘ and ‘Afghanistan North West Frontier 1919‘, as well as the Victory and British War medals.
+He was finally discharged on 31 March 1920 – for his services he was awarded the India General Service Medal with clasps ‘North West Frontier 1908‘ and ‘Afghanistan North West Frontier 1919‘, as well as the Victory and British War medals and a Silver War Badge.

 Anybody who would like to add anything to this biography please contact us at email@example.com.